 Physiotherapists are healthcare professionals who use person-centred approaches to make a difference to people's lives.
 Physiotherapists work in a wide range of settings and focus on the management and prevention of problems relating to movement and function across the life-span.

-Physiotherapy is a demanding course and we recommend that you research the career thoroughly and consider work shadowing before you come to OMU.
+Physiotherapy is a demanding course and we recommend that you research the career thoroughly and consider work shadowing before you come to QMU.
+On this course you will: